-LIVINGSTON MANOR, NY — The Catskill Fly Fishing Center and Museum (CFFCM)’s Summerfest: Anglers Market, Hardy Cup, Canvas Paint Out, Jubilee Day is coming up on August 3 and 4 at the center.
+LIVINGSTON MANOR, NY — The Catskill Fly Fishing Center and Museum (CFFCM) will present Summerfest, with its Anglers Market, Hardy Cup, Canvas Paint Out, Jubilee Day and more on August 3 and 4 at the center.

 The Anglers Market features over 100 tables of fly-fishing and outdoors sports-related equipment, collectibles, fly tying materials, old rods, reels, and more.
 The market runs Saturday at 8:30 a.m. and Sunday from 9 a.m. until 3:30 p.m.
 Read more